• Skip to primary navigation

 7. Ahrefs

-Ahref’s course teaches many SEO tactics, like Moz’s classes, but it also offers broader content marketing lessons.
+Ahref’s course teaches many SEO tactics, like Moz’s classes, and offers broader content marketing lessons.
 The class begins with an explanation of why growing a blog is worthwhile for businesses.
-Later on, students learn how to form content ideas based on keyword research, along with promotion strategies.
+Later on, students learn how to form content ideas based on keyword research and promotion strategies.

 To get the most value out of Blogging for Business, you’ll need a keyword research tool.
 If you’re willing to pay, Ahref’s tool is one of the best on the market.
 If you don’t want to pay, you can always apply the course’s lessons to one of these free keyword research tools.

-However, the event organizers still found a way to give back to their community—by turning CMC 2020 into a free digital experience, as well as making past conference resources available.
+However, the event organizers still found a way to give back to their community—by turning CMC 2020 into a free digital experience and making past conference resources available.

 After signing up for a CMC Academy account, you’ll have free access to the first day of the conference.
 Check out the agenda and register for as many sessions as you want.

-If you’re not sure whether you can make an event, no worries!
-Just click the star icon next to the session, and will save the event in your “My Interests” column on the “Agenda” page.
+Suppose you’re not sure whether you can make an event, no worries!
+Just click the star icon next to the session, and it will save the event in your “My Interests” column on the “Agenda” page.

 Now it is making several extra resources available: books, podcasts, templates, content plans, and more.
 So be sure to take advantage of the offer by signing up.